DJEyerman/Technical-Writing-Samples/README.md

     publicly available on the internet.

     All data and any persons depicted are all fake test data.
 Nothing is real.

+## Spurious New Hire Flowchart
+    A New Hire Flowchart is a visual representation of the step-by-step process that an organization follows when bringing a new employee onboard.
+This flowchart provides a clear and structured overview of the various stages and activities involved in the new hire process, from the initial recruitment phase to the employee's integration into the company.

+    I created this flowchart as part of the project I led to implement a new ITSM and asset management system.

 ## Spurious Change Managment Process Flowchart - 2 Diagrams
     These are flowcharts covering the change management process for Sperious Corp.
 The first covers the normal change process from request to deployment while the second covers